Viola Sonata No. 1 (Hindemith): II. Finale (mit Variationen)

 This movement is the apotheosis of Hindemith's mastery of classical forms.
-It functions both as an unusual set of variations, as its name suggests, and as a full-fledged Sonata-Allegro movement.
+It functions both as an unusual set of variations, as its name suggests, and as a full-fledged sonata-allegro movement.
 As indicated by the continuation of variations numbers from the previous movement, the theme being varied is the one from that movement, which functions as the second theme in Sonata-Allegro terminology.
 The first theme, introduced immediately at the beginning of the movement, is the very distinctive figure of a turn followed by an ascending scale.
 This figure is played and elaborated on by the soloist, with the pianist providing tonicizing changes of harmony at each instance of the turn figure.
 The viola then transforms this figure into the beginning of a more lyrical theme, which brings the music down in tempo and dynamic level.
 The main theme returns momentarily, only to falter and give way to a new quiet theme which is a continuance of the rhythmic developments made by the first softer section.
 This theme, quick downward steps followed by a gentle Mannheim rocket and another set of descending steps, may easily be mistaken for a second theme, when in fact it is an extension and transformation of the movement's opening gesture.

 The music comes completely to rest before the viola re-introduces the second movement theme in Variation 5.
 After a simple statement of the theme, the piano and viola engage in call-and-response on a theme derived from the rhythm of the second movement's first variation.
-After some varied tonal wanderings, there is a strong buildup of dominant-preparation for A-flat major, in which key the piano restates the folk song theme while the viola plays the rhythmic coda-variant as a sort of counter-subject, creating a brilliant and beautiful synthesis.
+After some varied tonal wanderings, there is a strong buildup of dominant-preparation for A♭ major, in which key the piano restates the folk song theme while the viola plays the rhythmic coda-variant as a sort of counter-subject, creating a brilliant and beautiful synthesis.
 This leads into a headlong acceleration, with running eighth notes in the piano set against off-beat tied notes in the viola.
 The soloist recaps the second movement theme in its original form, albeit at a breakneck speed, and this leads back into the opening theme of the movement, now in E major.
 This security quickly dies away in harmonic ambiguity, leaving two beats of non-tonic silence in which to begin the next variation.